 What does classical Ayurveda say about sleep?

-What Ayurvedic herbs support sleep?
+What Ayurvedic herbs are traditionally associated with restful sleep?

-Does Abhyanga help with sleep?
+Is Abhyanga traditionally associated with restful sleep?

 Explore Sleep Support at Art of Vedas